ReVanced/revanced-documentation/docs/revanced-other/troubleshooting.md

 The servers of SponsorBlock are likely having issues right now.
 Review the [current status](https://status.sponsor.ajay.app/) of SponsorBlock.

-## Endscreen cards are missing

-This is a side effect caused by a recent workaround for [this](#links-dont-open-in-a-patched-app) issue .
-Please refer to https://github.com/revanced/revanced-patches/issues/1752.

-## Ambient mode does not work
+## Endscreen cards are missing/Ambient mode does not work

-This is a side effect caused by a recent workaround for [this](#links-dont-open-in-a-patched-app) issue .
+This is a side effect caused by a recent workaround for [this](#links-dont-open-in-a-patched-app) issue.
 Please refer to https://github.com/revanced/revanced-patches/issues/1752.

 ## Seekbar preview missing in YouTube